Donald M. Rattner, Architect

 Writing Teaching Speaking

-Educator and author as well as practitioner, Rattner’s publications include My Creative Space: How to Design Your Home to Stimulate Ideas and Spark Innovation (Skyhorse, October 2019), The Creativity Catalog, Parallel of the Classical Orders of Architecture, entries in professional reference books, and numerous contributions to print and online channels, including his blog.
+Publications include My Creative Space: How to Design Your Home to Stimulate Ideas and Spark Innovation (Skyhorse, October 2019), The Creativity Catalog, Parallel of the Classical Orders of Architecture, entries in professional reference books, and numerous contributions to print and online channels, including his blog and publications on Medium.

-Rattner's professional and academic activities have been featured on CNN and in such publications as The New York Times, Town & Country, House & Garden, Robb Report, Residential Architect, Builder, Traditional Building, L-Magazine, Brooklyn Magazine, Design Milk, and Core77.
+Rattner's professional and academic activities have been featured on CNN and in such publications as The New York Times, Work Design Magazine, Town & Country, Robb Report, Connecticut Cottages & Gardens, Builder, Traditional Building, L-Magazine, Brooklyn Magazine, ChildArt Magazine, Design Milk, and Core77.

 Books by Donald M. Rattner